SSX (2012 video game): Gameplay

 SSX is a snowboarding game which can be controlled via buttons or analogue sticks, although an option for classic controls from earlier entries in the series is available.
 Throughout the game, players navigate various snowy levels and perform tricks.
 Players receive a speed boost for successfully performing tricks.
 By filling up the boost meter completely, players enter 'Tricky' mode, which makes a return from SSX Tricky.
 During this mode, players have unlimited boost and tricks will now become wilder 'Über' tricks.
 If players perform enough Über tricks whilst in Tricky mode, they will enter 'Super Tricky' mode, allowing for wilder Über tricks called Super Über tricks as well as having prolonged unlimited boost, which can last longer if the player continuously performs tricks.
 As players perform tricks, they build up a combo bonus which goes through a multiplier once cashed in, but will be lost if the player bails.
-If players make a mistake, they can rewind time to get back on track, although this will cost trick points and cause time loss, time continues normally for the opponents.
+If players make a mistake, they can rewind time to get back on track, although this will cost trick points and cause time loss (time continues normally for opponents).

 The bulk of the game is the World Tour mode, in which Team SSX attempts to conquer the nine deadly descents across the world, including the Himalayas and Antarctica.
 During each location, players train a specific rider to tackle the descent via a series of events which generally involve either defeating opponents in a race or obtaining the highest trick score.
 These culminate in a Deadly Descent stage, in which the player is tasked with safely making it to the end of the level with a limited number of rewinds.
 Each of these descents features dangerous obstacles, such as trees, avalanches, large drops, low oxygen, freezing areas and darkness.
 To face these threats, the player can equip various helpful gadgets.
 These include body armor to defend against rocks and trees, wingsuits to clear large gaps, pickaxes to aid turning on icy surfaces, and flashlights to light up dark areas.
 Playing through this mode unlocks new areas and characters for use in other modes.

 Other modes include Explore Mode, in which players can freely explore the various mountains and take on various challenges, and Global Events, in which players can take on various challenge online, although certain features will require an online pass, either sold with new copies of the game or purchased online.
 Performing well in any of the modes earns the players SSX Credits which can be used to purchase new boards or gadget upgrades.
 Players are also able to plant Geotags throughout the various levels, challenging players to try and reach them in order to earn some extra credits.